Ee-Chee/Spiced-Academy-tabasco-curriculum/css_positioning/README.md

 ![layout](img2.png)

 That looks pretty good!
-But be aware that this only looks this right because we set the height of the `<header>` element.
+But be aware that this only looks right because we set the height of the `<header>` element.
 If we took that out, it would look like this:

 ![layout](img3.png)